apluslms/aplus-manual/rst_guide/basic_syntax.rst

   * The content of the admonition can be placed as a directive argument.
 However, that is considered a bad practice.
 It is better to place the content as directive content.

-Specific admonitions :important:`syntax` consist of the admonition type directive followed by the admonition content.
+Specific admonition's :important:`syntax` consists of the admonition type directive followed by the admonition content.

 :glyphicon-console:`\ ` **Code example**